philnewm/ansible-gedit/README.md

 ```

 Describe and explain role structure.

 ## Requirements

-Ellaborate external dependencies and how to use them.
+Elaborate external dependencies and how to use them.

 ## Role Variables